biodranik/landing-hugo/content/_index.md

 ---
-title: VibroBox — condition monitoring, vibration analysis and diagnostics.
+title: Condition monitoring, vibration analysis and diagnostics.
 description: Automatic vibration diagnostics service as a part of proactive (or prescriptive in contrast to predictive) maintenance.
 Our scientists are focused on wavelets, neural networks, fuzzy logic and other digital signal processing algorithms.
 keywords:
 - VibroBox